 Arts on the MIT campus are rooted in experimentation, risk taking, and imaginative problem solving.
-Eminent artists teaching at MIT have received numerous awards, among them the Pulitzer Prize, Grammy Award, Guggenheim Fellowship, and MacArthur Fellowship received by faculty Erik Demaine, Junot Díaz, John Harbison, Joan Jonas, Keeril Makan, John A. Ochsendorf, Jay Scheib, and Evan Ziporyn.
+Eminent artists such as Erik Demaine, Junot Díaz, John Harbison, Joan Jonas, Keeril Makan, John A. Ochsendorf, Jay Scheib, and Evan Ziporyn teach at MIT, and have collectively received numerous awards, among them the Pulitzer Prize, Grammy Award, Guggenheim Fellowship, and MacArthur Fellowship.

 MIT's program in architecture was the first established in the United States.
 Notable alumnus and Pritzker Prize winner I. M. Pei ’40 designed four buildings for the MIT campus.

 The MIT Museum draws nearly 125,000 visitors each year to programs and exhibitions exploring the foundations and frontiers of science and technology.

 The MIT List Visual Arts Center explores contemporary art making in all media.
 In addition to presenting six to eight exhibitions annually, the center maintains and adds to MIT’s permanent collection of over 3,500 artworks that includes dozens of publicly sited sculptures and hundreds of paintings, prints, photographs, and drawings located throughout MIT’s campus.